Failure to Register as a Sex Offender

 How Our Columbus Sex Crimes Attorneys Can Help You with Your Legal Battle

-The lawyers at the law firm of Koenig & Owen, LLC, are always ready to fight for our friends and neighbors in Columbus when they are accused of committing a crime.
+The lawyers at the law firm of James D. Owen, LLC, are always ready to fight for our friends and neighbors in Columbus when they are accused of committing a crime.
 When you ask us to defend you against your failure to register charge, we will:

 Walk You Through Your Legal Options